 - Aim for at least 150 minutes per week of moderate activity (i.e., brisk walking, bike riding 10 to 12 mph) or 75 minutes of vigorous activity per week (jogging at 6 mph or biking at 14 to 16 mph) or a combination of both for adults.
 Click here for more ideas from the CDC.

 - Participate in a virtual exercise class from your phone, computer, or television.
-Use your favorite search engine to search for work-ins that might be of interest; many national fitness studios are offering online live-streamed classes and "work-ins" for free.
+Use your favorite search engine to search for workouts that might be of interest.

-The following are tips for safely exercising during times of social distancing:
+The following are tips for new exercise routines

-1. Get your cardio exercise indoors using a treadmill, stationary bike, or the stairs.
+- Get your cardio exercise indoors using a treadmill, stationary bike, or using the stairs.
 If you prefer exercising outdoors, take a walk, go for a run, or ride a bike around the neighborhood.
-Large empty parking lots at a neighborhood school, church, or shopping center may allow you to walk/run without any close contact with others.
-Make sure to maintain social distancing (at least 6 feet) at all times.
-If walking or running on trails, try to go during times when they are less crowded.
+Large empty parking lots at a neighborhood school, church, or shopping center may allow you to walk/run in a flat, safe, area.

-3. Download an exercise app that will help with your exercise goals.
+- Download an exercise app that will help with your exercise goals.
 There are many applications that can help you and your family stay fit.
 Try something new to keep things fresh!
 Keep in mind that any exercise routine should be performed within your current level of fitness and physical capacity to avoid injuries.
-Your Army Wellness Center Teams suggests you check out some of these apps to see if any meet your workout needs.

-6. Incorporate meditation, deep breathing, or some calming activities into your routine.
+- Incorporate meditation, deep breathing, or some calming activities into your routine.
 Sleep is critical to your exercise routine and for your overall health and wellness goals.
-The Walter Reed Army Institute for Research recommends the following apps for Sleep, Meditation, and Relaxation.